PART 3: THE INTERCEPTOR PROJECT

 As steady income increased both did my and my families lifestyle changed for the better.
 My mother was able to work part time and went back to school, getting her degree in business administration that resulted in her getting a great job as an executive secretary at a local paving company.

 Not long after that my brothers came of age and moved out to start their adult lives.
 Two got married.
-Me?
-I was in no hurry.
-I had things I wanted to accomplish first.

 As for myself, I worked for almost a decade at the newspaper as a photographer and I loved my job.

 Still, all the while (and with better radio gear) my love affair with "listening to the wires sing" only grew.
 I read everything I could get my hands on to better my communications skills.
-At the time there were still a few tantalizing parts of the radio spectrum that were off limits to mere citizens like myself and that made me only more determined to find a way to monitor them.
+At the time there were still a few tantalizing parts of the radio spectrum that were off limits to mere citizens like myself and that made me only more determined to find ways to monitor them.

 One was the UHF military aviation band located between 225 and 400 MHz just above the police and business radio bands.
 That and another military communications band (140 MHz to 145 MHz) were blocked out on consumer off-the-shelf communications gear.